Daahoud – Max Roach – Drum Transcription

 Macroscopic analysis of Daahoud:

-From a macroscopic point of view, we can say that the drum solo on Daahoud aims at following a clear structure.
+From a macroscopic point of view, the drum solo on Daahoud aims at following a clear structure.
 All the motifs start from a 4-bar division except for the last A, which follows an 8-bar division.
 The B section of the solo is delineated with a continuous line of triplets.
 Max Roach uses his typical motifs and plays almost continuously in this drum solo.
 The tempo stays at about 240 beats per minute (BPM).

 Microscopic analysis (first 3 bars):